242jainabhi/gemini/README.md

 Clone the app using `git clone https://github.com/242jainabhi/gemini.git` Root directory is 'gemini'.
 Create virtual environment and execute `pip install -r requirements.txt` to install all the dependencies.

+Install MySQL and create a DB called gemini_db.

 To launch the application on local server (127.0.0.1:5000), execute the command `python manage.py`.
 The app is now available on your local server.